-Estimated school tuition can be obtained at the Advanced Education Enrollment Fees section of this catalog or from the dental school’s office of student programs (816-235-2080).
-If selected for the program there is a $500 nonrefundable acceptance fee which must be paid within 2 days of acceptance of the position.
-There is also a partial tuition waiver.
+Estimated school tuition and fees can be found at https://www.umkc.edu/cashiers/tuition-fees/index.html.
+Questions can be directed to the dental school’s Research & Graduate Programs Office (816-235-6342), email@example.com.
+If selected for the program there is a $500 nonrefundable acceptance fee that must be paid within 2 days of acceptance of the position.
 More information will be provided to the applicant once he/she is accepted into the program.

 Residents will receive an annual stipend of $49,000

 Application to this program is through the ADEA PASS program.
-Use the link http://dentistry.umkc.edu/Future_Students/AdvancedEd.shtml for greater detail.
+Use the link Important Information for Applicants for greater detail.
 The deadline for receipt of application at the school is Oct.
 1 of the year prior to planned enrollment.